MiraFeatherbender/Unexpected_Maker_Series_D_ESP-IDF_Wrapper/README.md

 ## Example Output

 As you run the example, you will see the LED blinking, according to the previously defined period.
-For the addressable LED, you can also change the LED color by setting the `led_strip_set_pixel(led_strip, 0, 16, 16, 16);` (LED Strip, Pixel Number, Red, Green, Blue) with values from 0 to 255 in the [source file](main/blink_example_main.c).
+For the RGB LED, you can also change the LED color by calling `ums3.setPixelColor(r, g, b)` in the [source file](main/blink_example_main.cpp), with values from 0 to 255.

 ```text
 I (315) example: Example configured to blink addressable LED!